Hidden Gems in San Luis Obispo County

-San Luis Obispo is one of those cities with the perfect climate: often foggy and temps in the 60’s, Spanish moss growing from the trees and a thriving ecosystem.
+San Luis Obispo is one of those counties with the perfect climate: often foggy and temps in the 60’s, Spanish moss growing from the trees and a thriving ecosystem.

 The earliest human inhabitants were the Chumash people.
 The Chumash people used marine resources of the inlets and bays along the Central Coast and inhabited a network of villages, including sites at Los Osos and Morro Creek.
 San Luis Obispo was named tiłhini, Obispeño for “Place of the full moon”.